Friday, April 30, 2021

 The second large-scale use of concentration camps happened in the Soviet Union when the Bolsheviks, the inheritors of the Jacobin legacy, came to power.
-The Bolsheviks were inspired by the Western ideology of communism and they believed that human beings can be coerced to give up their religious and traditional beliefs and became communists.
-During the time of Stalin, the Gulags (the Russian name for concentration camps) were used on a massive scale to torture and indoctrinate the potential enemies of the state and make counterrevolution impossible by spreading terror in rest of the population.
+The Bolsheviks were inspired by the Western ideology of communism and they believed that human beings can be coerced to give up their religious and traditional beliefs and become communists.
+During the time of Stalin, the Gulags (the Russian name for concentration camps) were used to torture and indoctrinate the potential enemies of the state and make counterrevolution impossible by spreading terror in rest of the population.
 Millions perished in these Gulags.
-But sufficient number of people could not be transformed through the Gulags and the Soviet Union fell in 1991.
+But a sufficient number of people could not be transformed through the Gulags and the Soviet Union fell in 1991.

 Posted by Anoop Verma at 7:32:00 PM